realcletusola/bloc_cart/README.md

 # flutter_cart

-A basic shoping cart using BLoc statemanagement in flutter
+A basic grocery shopping cart using BLoc state management in flutter